terra-ops/terra-cli/docs/install.md

 ## OSX

-Running docker in OSx requires a slightly different setup.
+Running docker and the others natively in OSx works well.

+The docker host, or daemon, must run in a virtualmachine.

+"boot2docker" is the virtualmachine

 There is a lot of nuance in using Docker on OSX.
 It will help to read the guide about Docker on OSX here: http://viget.com/extend/how-to-use-docker-on-os-x-the-missing-guide